slavivanov/rds-reap-idle-connections/README.md

 # Postgres Idle Connections Reaper

 Kills `idle`, `idle in transaction`, `idle in transaction (aborted)`, `disabled` connections in RDS that have been idle for too long.
+Useful for RDS Postgres which is being accessed via Lambda, as Lambda can't properly close the connection without reconnecting on every invocation.

 ### Deployment